 The Wit and Words of American’s Funniest Postmaster.

-Meet Laramie’s postmaster, Justice of the Peace and founder of the Boomerang newspaper.
+Meet Laramie’s postmaster, Justice of the Peace, and first editor of the Boomerang newspaper.

 Bill Nye, Frontier Humorist